Abortion in Switzerland: Legal history

 Up until 2002, legal abortion was technically available in Switzerland only with restrictive medical indications.
 A constitutional amendment to legalise abortion in the first trimester had been narrowly defeated in a popular referendum in 1977.
 However, in 1978 and 1985, initiatives for constitutional amendments aimed at making abortion harder to obtain were defeated by a wide margin at the ballot box.

 The criminal ban of elective abortions essentially stopped being enforced towards the end of the 20th century.
 Abortions could be easily obtained through the cooperation of physicians, especially in the more urban cantons.
 In March 2001, the Swiss Federal Assembly approved a change to the penal code providing for the first trimester rule outlined above.

 Since October 2002, abortions are legal until the 12th week of pregnancy.
 The woman has to sign a declaration that she is in any kind of distress, and that she wishes to end the pregnancy.
 The doctor must confirm that he or she has handed out an information leaflet containing a register of help desks, associations that provide moral and material support to the woman, and he must inform her of the possibility to give the child up for adoption.
 After the 12th week, a doctor must confirm that the bodily or psychological health of the pregnant woman would impacted by carrying out the pregnancy.

-Women under 16 years need counselling at a specialized help center before an abortion is carried out.
+Girls under 16 years need counselling at a specialized help center before an abortion is carried out.
 In no case does an underage woman need to inform family members or receive their approval for an abortion.

 Conservative parties and interest groups collected the 50,000 voters' signatures required to force a popular referendum on the amendment.
 The vote was held on 2 June 2002, with 72.2% of Swiss voters supporting the change in law.

 Legal abortions are now covered by Switzerland's universal healthcare system.
 Insured women can opt out from this coverage, but this does not reduce their insurance fees.
 A popular initiative started by conservative groups to suppress the coverage of abortion costs by the public health insurance system was rejected by about 70% of Swiss voters on 9 February 2014.
 Another initiative intended to prohibit abortions altogether failed to gather the required 100,000 signatures in 2014.